thewilliamdrew/thewilliamdrew/README.md

 - 👋 Hi, I’m @thewilliamdrew
-- 👀 I’m interested in the intersection of medicine and computer science, advancing neuroscience research with computer science.
-In particular, I'm investigating ways to use machine learning to expand our understanding of brain networks.
+- 👀 I’m interested in the intersection of medicine and computer science by advancing neuroscience research with machine learning to expand our understanding of brain networks.
 - Currently working on the [pfc-toolkit](https://github.com/thewilliamdrew/pfc-toolkit) and other neuroimaging projects [@nimlab](https://github.com/nimlab).

 ### Publications